telerik/blazor-docs/components/listview/overview.md

 ## Templates

-The ListView component can fully control the rendering of the items and their layout.
-It has a header, footer, and template for editing items.
+The ListView allows full control of the item rendering and layout.
+The component has a header, footer, and template for editing items.
 [Read more about the Blazor ListView templates]({%slug listview-templates%}).

 ## Editing